 4.4.2.2.6 Legal Authority, Permitting Processes, and Regulatory Control

-The GSA has the authority to plan and partner with other groups to implement grower education activities.
+GSAs have the authority to plan and partner with other groups to implement grower education activities.
 There are no anticipated permitting or regulatory processes that would affect the grower education program.